rumblepartyservers/mta-rumble-translations/README.md

 https://crowdin.com/project/mta-rumble

-This crowdin project is opensource.
-It means anyone can contrbribute.
+This crowdin project is open source.
+It means anyone can contribute.